Draupner/Draupner/README.md

 4. At this point you'll need to create a be used by the application.
 Assuming that you have SQL Server Express installed as .\SQLEXPRESS the database can be created by Draupner:

-	> scaffolo.exe create-database library
+	> scaffold.exe create-database Library

 5. Now you have a basic mostly empty Draupner application.
-Open up the library.sln in Visual Studio and take a look around.
+Open up the Library.sln in Visual Studio and take a look around.
 6. Press F5 to run the application.
-Your browser should shoe a simple hello page.
+Your browser should shoe a simple hello page. =If you have trouble here, it may help to go into properties on the Library.Web project and switch from IIS to Visual Studio Development Server.
 7. To add the first enity to the application execute this in the console you opened earlier:

 	> scaffold.exe create-entity Book